What Is Investment Analysis?

 - While doing analysis, the experts can easily research the securities and can also evaluate the sustainability and the growth of it in the near future.
 Through this study, the investors can have a clear idea of the securities he wishes to invest in.

-- Not only individuals but investment analysis can help big companies arrange their portfolio management.
+- Not only individuals but financial investment analysis can help big companies arrange their portfolio managementPortfolio ManagementPortfolio management involves overseeing a set of investments, including securities, bonds, exchange-traded funds, mutual funds, cryptocurrencies, etc., on a personal or professional level.

 - It requires investment plans, and they are somewhat complicated; also, it needs a whole lot of financial knowledge.
 Some small investors or medium investors cannot do justice with the same, and hence they may end up making the wrong decisions and also may incur huge losses in place of gains.